GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-source/index.md

 ### Step 1: Initiate source registration

 Step 1 is different for clicks and views.
-Open the tabs below for each.
+Open the corresponding tabs for each.

 <web-tabs id="tabs">